cbtham/botsaysxamarin/ReadME.md

    https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-how-to-configure-facebook-authentication

+   Tips: Create a new Azure Mobile App.
+You can use any platform you want.
+Refer https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-android-get-started
+   (right hand side to change platform)

 3. Create an empty Xamarin project.
 4. Add a button to the MainPage.
 5. Add the logic - upon authenticated, navigate to the second page which contains a webview.
 You can choose your platform of choice.